auth0/docs/articles/libraries/lock-android/v2/index.md

 # Lock Android: Getting Started

 ::: warning
 Username/Email & Password authentication from native clients is disabled by default for new tenants as of 8 June 2017.
-Users are encouraged to use [universal login](/hosted-pages/login) and perform Web Authentication instead.
+Users are encouraged to use [Universal Login](/hosted-pages/login) and perform Web Authentication instead.
 If you still want to proceed you'll need to enable the Password Grant Type on your dashboard first.
 See [Client Grant Types](/clients/client-grant-types) for more information.
 :::

 Lock for Android can integrate into your native Android apps to provide a beautiful way to log your users in and to sign them up in your app.
 It provides support for social identity providers such as Facebook, Google, or Twitter, as well as enterprise providers such as Active Directory.